MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-insure.md

 ### Insurance coverage

-To see which insurance policies cover each asset and by which amount, use the [Insurance - Tot.
+To find out which insurance policies cover each asset, and by which amount, use the [Insurance - Tot.
 Value Insured](reports/report-5625.md) report.

 #### Over/under coverage